lucimobility/luci-ros2-grpc/docs/grpc_package.md

 <b>Notes:</b>

-- The -f flag is optional and if nothing is passed in the IR frames will "stream" at 0 fps.
-You will still see the ros topic but no data will be shown.
+- The -f flag is optional and if nothing is passed in the IR frames and the camera info will "stream" at 0 fps.
+You will still see the ros topics but no data will be shown.
 - The best way to see the IR frames is with foxglove.
 See the main LUCI SDK docs for more information.
+- Camera info topic streams camera intrinsics, traslations and rotation and can be checked by performaing `ros2 topic echo /luci/<camera_name>_camera_info` where ros is sourced.
 - The maximum frame rate that can be sent is 15fps.
 This is the rate LUCI cameras naturally stream at.
 - All requested frame rates are best effort requests.
 This means that LUCI will do its best to maintain the FPS but network and other factors may slow the actual observed rate.
 In addition any rate that is not cleanly divided into 15 will not be guaranteed.
   For example a rate request of 5 will be honored minus any network delay but a request of 7 will result in either 7 or 8 fps.